DarkArmy-ctf/ctf-writeups/ractf/web/getting_admin/README.md

 > admin' union select "admin",2,3 --

-When i tried login with the payload, i only login like ussualy but when i checked /admin i got the flag.
+When I tried login with the payload(as usual), I checked /admin to get the flag.

 ![](images/4.png)